E-commerce

 What is the Shopify App Store?

 The Shopify App Store is the official distribution channel where merchants discover, compare, and install apps for their admin, storefront, checkout, or workflows.
-A public app intended for multiple stores should in principle be listed on the App Store, except in specific cases (custom apps for a single merchant, private distribution according to the rules described in the App distribution doc).
+A public app intended for multiple stores must generally be listed on the App Store, except in specific cases (custom apps for a single merchant, private distribution according to the rules described in the App Distribution doc).

-In its April 2025 changelog, Shopify states that merchants have more than 16,000 apps to choose from, and highlights continued investment in discovery and experience on the redesigned App Store.
-This volume explains the importance of a clear listing, honest social proof, and clear positioning: the review also checks consistency between promises and features.
-For partnership context (tiers, resources), connect this guide to the Shopify Partner Program and the Technology Partner requirements.
+Shopify notes in its April 2025 changelog that merchants have more than 16,000 apps to choose from, and highlights ongoing investments in discovery and the experience on the redesigned App Store.
+This volume explains the importance of a readable listing, honest social proof, and clear positioning: the review also checks consistency between promises and features.
+For partner context (tiers, resources), connect this guide to the Shopify Partner Program and the Technology Partner requirements.

 Why publish on the App Store?

-Distribution through the App Store combines visibility, trust, and built-in billing mechanics.
-Merchants install apps to save time and automate support, logistics, or marketing: your listing is often the first commercial touchpoint after a search or category browse.
-From an economic standpoint, the revenue share model is designed to reward growth: Shopify documents a 0% rate on the first tier of gross app revenue, then 15% above that, with specific rules for very large-scale developers (thresholds in US dollars, annual reassessment).
-Accounting details and exceptions are listed on the same official page: do not rely on forum rumors.
+Distribution via the App Store combines visibility, trust, and built-in billing mechanics.
+Merchants install apps to save time, automate support, logistics, or marketing: your listing is often the first commercial contact after a search or a category.
+From an economic standpoint, the revenue share model is designed to reward growth: Shopify documents a 0% rate on the first tier of app gross revenue, then 15% beyond that, with specific rules for very large-scale developers (thresholds in US dollars, annual reassessment).
+The accounting details and exceptions are on the same official page: don't rely on forum rumors.

-The April 24, 2025 changelog also specifies that the annual exemption on the first one million dollars is replaced by a lifetime revenue logic for this tier, with contractual update changes taking effect on June 16, 2025.
-Earnings made before January 1, 2025 do not count toward the one-million threshold: a crucial point for your financial roadmap.
+The April 24, 2025 changelog also specifies that the annual exemption on the first million dollars is replaced by a lifetime revenue logic for this tier, with contractual updates taking effect on June 16, 2025.
+Earnings made before January 1, 2025 do not count toward the million-dollar threshold: a crucial point for your financial roadmap.

 Key requirements: security, scopes, billing